suyalcinkaya/tabiful/README.md

 # Tabiful
-An open source tab manager extension for Chrome written in React.
+An open source minimal and clean tab manager extension for Chrome.

 ## Contributing